CFLSousa/Konane_Game/README.md

 - vencedores.txt: the winners information in textual format.
 - vencedores.bin: the winners information is saved in binary for easier loading.
 - pesos.bin: the last generation weights are saved in binary mode.
-- parametros: are stored in textual format the values of: population size, size and number of genes, mutation rate, cutoff point, weights generation range and features previously selected by user.
+- parametros: are stored in textual format the values of population size, size and number of genes, mutation rate, cutoff point, weights generation range and features previously selected by user.

 ## Usage
 To execute our program, are available two files with the extension *.bat* (the *server.bat* must be the first to be executed and followed by the *client.bat*).